 These new digital opportunities are amazing to look at and develop for your music businesses, but it comes with a whole lot of administrative management.
 Our work environment is continuously evolving and the current period is basically accelerating the process towards many streams of revenues on a digital level.

-This is why Reprtoir was created: an online workspace to help you manage your catalog (Audio Manager), manage your musical works (Works Manager), professional playlists (Playlists for business), new releases (Releases Manager) and royalty accounting (Royalties Manager).
+This is why Reprtoir was created: an online workspace to help you manage your catalog, professional playlists, new releases and royalty accounting.

 Everything is manageable from anywhere at any time, in an online secured workspace.
 Book a free demo with the team right now!